-When backing up with a trailer, the guiding lines show the path that the vehicle will
+When backing up with a trailer, the guiding lines show the path that the vehicle will take, not the trailer.

 Keep in mind that the image on the screen only shows the area behind the vehicle.
 The driver must always watch for people, animals, other vehicles, etc., near the sides of the vehicle when turning while backing up.